Chapel & Choir

 and Choir of Clare College

 According to instructions left by our Foundress, the Lady Elizabeth de Clare, the Chapel, as with the whole College, is dedicated to the Blessed Virgin Mary.
-The painting of The Annunciation by Giambattista Cipriani (commissioned for the Chapel by the Duke of Newcastle in the 18th century) above the altar attests to this.
+The painting of The Annunciation by Giambattista Cipriani RA (commissioned for the Chapel by the Duke of Newcastle in the 18th century) above the altar recalls this moment, when Mary heard from the Archangel Gabriel that she was to give birth to Jesus, God-with-us.
 In the early 20th century two stained glass windows were installed at the West End of the Chapel.
 The one on the south commemorates Richard de Badew, sometime Chancellor of the University and original Founder of the College (later re-established, renamed and endowed by the Lady Elizabeth).
 He is offering his Foundation, known then as University Hall, to the Virgin and Christ Child.
-On the north side are commemorated two of the College's most distinguished ecclesiastical alumni - Bishop Hugh Latimer (a martyr in the reign of Mary Tudor) and Nicholas Ferrar (founder of the community at Little Gidding just before the Civil War).
+On the north side are commemorated two of the College's most distinguished ecclesiastical alumni - Bishop Hugh Latimer (a martyr in the reign of Queen Mary Tudor) and Nicholas Ferrar (founder of the community at Little Gidding just before the Civil War).
 The Antechapel contains memorials to members of the College who gave their lives in the two World Wars, including Hamo Sassoon (brother of the war poet Siegfried).